The Utility of a Second Concealed Carry Weapon

 2. Potential Evidence

-In the event that you must use your pistol in self-defense, it will become evidence.
-Now, I’m not in law enforcement, but I do understand that often pieces of evidence can be tide up by court hearings, appeals, or even eventually destroyed.
+In the event that you must use your pistol in self-defense, it will become evident.
+Now, I’m not in law enforcement, but I do understand that often pieces of evidence can betide up by court hearings, appeals, or even eventually destroyed.

 If your only concealed carry pistol is admitted into evidence, you will be unarmed, and may potentially never get it back.
-You do not need to be left defenseless; having another CCW will prevent that from happening.
+You do not need to be left defenseless; having another CCW Pistol & Gun Holster will prevent that from happening.

 3. Potential Ruin

 And it’s unfortunate to consider, but if someone lifts your pistol, you’ll also be defenseless.
-(Let’s all hope this isn’t a case we need to plan to prevent—hopefully your CCW is on your person so this has no potential as a case.)
+(Let’s all hope this isn’t a case we need to plan to prevent—hopefully, your CCWs are on your person so this has no potential as a case.)

-Regardless, the point here is keep you armed regardless of what happens.
+Regardless, the point here is to keep you armed regardless of what happens.

 Do you think there is another reason that necessitates a second CCW?